shakhor-shual/walkman/README.md

 The easiest and fastest way to install Walkman locally - use one-string command:
 - curl -s https://raw.githubusercontent.com/shakhor-shual/walkman/main/bin/cw4d.sh | sudo tee /usr/local/bin/cw4d.sh | bash

-### Instant installation to remote host - Linux(or WSL) only
+### Instant installation to remote host (to host Linux only)
 The easiest and fastest way to install Walkman on a remote host is to use the "teleport" feature available in Walkman.
 To do this, you just need to have Walkman installed locally and run the command:
 - cw4d.sh SSH_PARAMS_LIST

-in SSH_PARAMS_LIST possible use any valid options of ssh command e.g.:
-- cw4d.sh -oStrictHostKeyChecking=no -i ~/.ssh/private.key user@host.domain.net
+in SSH_PARAMS_LIST possible use any valid options of ssh command e.g.: cw4d.sh -oStrictHostKeyChecking=no -i ~/.ssh/private.key user@host.domain.net

--

 ### More for local Walkman installation and usage - Linux(or WSL) only:
  - [read and use this info](https://github.com/shakhor-shual/walkman/tree/main/bin)